adrianacuna/ClaseBigData/README.md

 ###### 1. Create an algorithm in scala to calculate the **radius** for a circle.

+We need to define the main circurference for the circle and defice the PI variable to creater the formula and calculate the radius.
 ```sh
     val circ = 25
     val pi = 3.1416